Student Events

 This Policy is In Effect Throughout the Year

 Student events must be sponsored by a WSA-recognized student organization.
-Event hosts must complete host training prior to the event.
+Event hosts must adhere to event guidelines and policies when booking the space.
+An acknowledgement will be required when registering the event on WesNest.
 Wesleyan Public Safety has the discretion to return any event to its permitted capacity or end events when they are out of compliance, unsafe, or after receiving two complaints about noise or disruptive behavior.
 The group is responsible for cleaning up after the event.
 Failure to adhere to the guidelines in the policy may result in judicial referrals or fines.

 Guest Policy

-In addition to the Guest Policy posted in the Student Handbook, guests must arrive to events with their Wesleyan host and carry with them picture identification.
+In addition to the Guest Policy posted in the Student Handbook, if an event is approved to permit guests, guests must arrive to events with their Wesleyan host and carry with them picture identification.
 Event hosts will collect the guest’s ID along with the Wesleyan host’s Wes ID and will hold these while they are attending the event.

 Quiet Hours